nox282/FortyHourGameJame/Guidelines.md

 	2. Delete old one
 	3. Rename new one as desired
 - Organize the prefab folder into subcategories folder
-- When creating a GameObject, dont forget to reset its transform component
+- When creating a GameObject, don't forget to reset its transform component
 ## Unity UI
 - Use empty GameObjects as containers for your UI elements
 - Use a `Canvas Scaler` component in the top level UI GameObject with `UI Scale Mode` set to `Scale With Screen Size`
 - Use anchors to place the container GameObject, then adjust the contained GameObjects using the center anchor
 - Try to refrain from using editor initialization when setting public attributes on UI Controllers script.
 Use the the `GameObject.FindObject` instead
--